 Attenuation loss can be as low as 0.2 dB/km at 1550 nm in optical fiber cables, allowing transmission over long distances without the need for repeaters.
 Nowadays, optical fiber manufacturers offer attenuation less than 0.18 dB/km at 1550 nm wavelength.

 Long distance communication is possible with optical fibers.
 Ultra long haul fiber optic systems run thousands of kilometers.
 The low levels of attenuation allow less number of repeaters and amplifiers.

 Silica glass is a non-conductive material.
-Since optical fibers do not conduct electricity, problems with ground loops and conduction of lightning can be avoided.
+Since optical fibers do not conduct electricity, problems with ground loops and the conduction of lightning can be avoided.
 Optical fibers can be installed outdoor on poles alongside high voltage power cables.
-All dielectric self supporting cables (ADSS) that has anti-tracking sheath are used near high voltage power transmission lines.
+All-dielectric self-supporting cables (ADSS) that have anti-tracking sheath are used near high voltage power transmission lines.

 Material cost and theft prevention

 News of thieves stolen communications cables is very often.
 Metallic cables are attractive to thieves as the cables utilize metal conductors.
 Thieves can make money by selling metallic cables in the market.
 Conventional cable systems use large amounts of copper.
 In some places, this copper is a target for theft due to its value on the scrap market.
 While this is almost true, in some markets, optical fiber cables are also subjected to stealing, not for metals, but for selling the cable as it is in the black market.